David Kirkland

-David Kirkland (November 26, 1878 – October 27, 1964) was an American actor and film director of the silent and early sound eras.
+David Henry Swim (November 26, 1878 – October 27, 1964), known professionally as David Kirkland, (Note: Also known as David Kirkland Swim) was an American actor and film director of the silent and early sound eras.

 He was cast as Dr. Dopem in the Snakeville comedy series and directed several Keystone Studios comedy films.
 He was a pallbearer at Virginia Rappe's funeral.
 Kirkland's 1920 film The Perfect Woman was preserved by the Academy Film Archive in 2017.

+Kirkland was born in San Francisco and attended the University of California at Berkeley.
+He married actress Cecyl Margherita Kennedy on May 19, 1925, in Los Angeles.
+He also was married to Dorothea Wolter.